UOA-Heart-Mechanics-Research/medtech-heart/assets/data/markdown/attack-healthy.md

-The heart pumps blood to itself through blood vessels called the coronary arteries (not shown in the 3D model).
+The heart pumps blood to itself through blood vessels called coronary arteries (not shown in the 3D model).
 A heart attack occurs when blood flow is obstructed by a narrowing of these arteries.

 <div class="topic-img-big">